jangbl/youtube-react/README.md

 - background
     - find youtube views distribution or how many vids have 1 million views in total
 - frontend
-    - improve the UI
+    - ~~improve the UI - use template from figma to make it similar~~
     - refactor code to adhere to react best practices
-    - next/prev occurence, next/prev object keyboard shortcut
+    - ~~next/prev occurence, next/prev object keyboard shortcut
 - backend
     - ~~find out how to use colab as backend / server, and tie GET endpoints to code cell execution~~
     - ~~fix colab inference code~~